 Cause of Nerve Pain in a C5-C6 Slip Disc

-Slip-disc involving the C5-C6 level is the second most commonly affected segment in the neck.
+Slip-disc involving the C5-C6 level is the neck’s second most commonly affected segment.
 Slipped disc at C5/C6 level can cause impingement of the C6 nerve roots.
-Impingement of the nerve roots over a prolonged period can lead to nerve damage due to mechanical compression and chemical irritation.
+Imping the nerve roots over a prolonged period can lead to nerve damage due to mechanical compression and chemical irritation.
 Local ischemia or reduced blood supply and loss of nutrients to the nerve roots due to mechanical compression of disc materials is the culprit in nerve damage.
 Also, this mechanical compression of the nerve roots from protruding spinal disc (slipped disc or slip disc) can trigger a chemical cascade that further irritates the nerve.
-Tumour necrosis factor-alpha, interleukin factor-6, and matrix metalloproteinases are the key elements of a pro-inflammatory cascade that results from disc degeneration and the local ischemia of the nerve roots.
+Tumour necrosis factor-alpha, interleukin factor-6, and matrix metalloproteinases are the critical elements of a pro-inflammatory cascade that results from disc degeneration and the local ischemia of the nerve roots.

 A prolonged pinched nerve (C5-C6 slip disc) arising from nerve compression is the leading cause of weakness and atrophy of shoulder, arm, and hand muscles.
 In other words, if you neglect or ignore the initial warning symptoms (neck pain), the strength and size of your shoulder, arm, and hand muscles may decrease or degenerate (atrophy).

 What are your treatment options for a C5-C6 Slip Disc?

 As with any condition, the best means of recovery are those that dose does not involve invasive procedures (injection or surgery).
 But, the most crucial aspect of recovery depends on the type of care you get.
-In other words, if the care rendered is targeted, diagnosis accurate and holistic (comprehensive), then your chances for a speedy recovery is good.
+In other words, if the care rendered is targeted, accurate, and holistic (comprehensive), your chances for a speedy recovery are good.
 In our center, we treat a C5-C6 slip disc through the combined clinical efforts of an expert team of chiropractors and physiotherapists.
-Additionally, our integrative non-surgical methods, we use specialized medical devices that can target specific segments in need of correction.
-If you suffer from a C5-C6 slip disc, visit a Chiropractic Specialty Center near you today for a lasting relief.
+Additionally, our integrative non-surgical methods use specialized medical devices that can target specific segments needing correction.
+If you suffer from a C5-C6 slip disc, visit a Chiropractic Specialty Center near you today for lasting relief.

 - Iyer S, Kim HJ.
 Cervical radiculopathy.
 Current Reviews in Musculoskeletal Medicine.
 2016;9(3):272-280. doi:10.1007/s12178-016-9349-4.